hippargisr/todo-app/README.md

 Features:

-Create new todo items with a title and description.
+--Create new todo items with a title and description.
-View a list of all todo items.
+--View a list of all todo items.
-Update existing todo items by editing their title and description.
+--Update existing todo items by editing their title and description.
-Delete todo items.
+--Delete todo items.
-User-friendly interface built with React components.
+--User-friendly interface built with React components.
-API integration with the backend server using axios.
+--API integration with the backend server using axios.

 Instructions for running the application:

 Install Node.js and npm on your machine.